al1y/mml-vscode-extension/README.md

 The extension automatically provides beautiful pastel syntax highlighting for MML elements that seamlessly integrates with your existing VS Code theme.
 No configuration needed!

 ## Features

+### Real-time 3D Preview

+The extension now includes a **real-time 3D preview** feature that lets you see your MML scenes as you code:

+- **Live preview**: See your 3D scene update in real-time as you type
+- **Automatic validation**: Preview only updates when your MML is syntactically correct
+- **Side-by-side editing**: Preview opens alongside your code editor
+- **Easy access**: Available via command palette, right-click menu, or keyboard shortcut

+#### How to use the 3D Preview:

+1. **Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and search for "MML: Open 3D Preview"
+2. **Right-click menu**: Right-click in any MML file and select "Open 3D Preview"
+3. **Keyboard shortcut**: Press `Ctrl+Shift+V` (or `Cmd+Shift+V` on Mac) while editing an MML file
+4. **Editor toolbar**: Click the preview icon in the editor toolbar when viewing an MML file

+The preview will automatically update whenever you make changes to your MML file, but only if the syntax is valid.
+This helps you catch errors quickly while providing immediate visual feedback for your 3D scenes.

 ### Automatic Syntax Highlighting